 The prestige-based competitiveness obtained from the dynamics of the EEI's four primary factors can be explained as the effect of perceived substantiveness (generated by useful innovation through substantive features at a competitive cost), which offered consistently will contribute to building authentic and robust emotional bonds, as summarized in the formula below.

-Cp= competitiveness prestige-based a function of:
+cP= competitiveness prestige-based a function of:

-eb= emotional bond
+eb= emotional bonding

 ui= useful innovation